Thumb Pain: Is it Basil Thumb Arthritis?

 The basal joint allows your thumb to move around so you can perform small motor tasks.
 When the cushioning cartilage wears away with use (or injury), the joints become rough and grind over each other when you move, causing more joint damage.

 As the condition progresses, the pain may become constant.
 The individual may not be able to move their thumb away from the hand to grasp large objects.
 If left untreated you may even lose the function of the hand!
-So it is important to see a board certified hand Surgeons like Dr. Rehman as soon as possible.
+So it is important to see a board certified hand surgeon like Dr. Rehman as soon as possible.

 Symptoms of Basal Joint Arthritis